hidayatarg/nodejs-typescript/readme.md

 To Build from Typescript and Output in dist
 `npm run build`

-> The Target is Set to ES6 You Can Change it
+> The Target is Set to ES6 You Can Change it.

 Enjoy Coding
 Hidayat Arghandabi